 It is not necessary to continue grinding the valves once the faces of both valve and seating have assumed a clean, even, matt-surfaced appearance.
 A polished surface must not be expected and is quite unnecessary.
 If the engine has been run for a long period without being decarbonised, the valve may be badly "pitted"-that is to say, it will have a number of small black spots or depressions on its face.
-Should these depressions be at all excessive or deep, it is best to have the valve face trued up on a special machine to an angle of 30°.
-In extreme cases it may be necessary to treat the valve seats in a similar way.
+Should these depressions be at all excessive or deep, it is best to have the valve face trued up on a special machine at a garage.
 This will prevent needless grinding away of the valve seating in the cylinder head-a matter of importance, as it cannot be renewed.
 Any valves which are distorted should immediately be replaced by new ones.
 To attempt to grind them in will only produce extensive damage to the seating.